A. Tee Time Reservation Policy

 b.
 DRIVER’S LICENSE: All cart operators must have a VALID driver’s license.

 c.
 CART RENTAL FEES: Cart rental fees do not entitle a renter to his/her own cart.
 They only entitle the renter to the number of carts needed for their group.
-For example a foursome only requires two golf carts.
-In special circumstances approved by the manager an extra cart may be rented for the appropriate full cart fee which assumes two riders per cart.
-For example at Santa Maria the fee would be $22 for a full cart rental.
+For example a twosome is limited to one golf cart, and a foursome only requires two golf carts.
+If extra golf carts are available, a “single-rider” cart may be rented for an additional $10 fee ($24 total rental fee).
+This additional fee would allow a foursome to have a third cart.

 d.
-THE OPERATOR IS LIABLE FOR DAMAGE/INJURY.
-INFORM THE CART RENTOR OF THEIR LIABILITY AND RESPONSIBILITY.
+THE OPERATOR IS LIABLE FOR ALL DAMAGE/INJURY.
 REFER TO THE STATEMENT ON THE BOTTOM OF EACH RECEIPT.

 5. Private Cart Policy